 This allows cyclists to pick up a bike any time of day or night, use it as necessary and return it there when finished.
 These modern day ‘Brakspear Bikes’ have been roaming around Oxford spreading the Brakspear brand and easing congestion.

-Wychwood Brewery, once again hosted their ever popular Grand Lighting of The Pumpkins event held annually on Hallows Eve, Saturday 31st October.
+Wychwood Brewery once again hosted the ever popular Grand Lighting of The Pumpkins event to celebrate All Hallows Eve.

 Welcoming over 1,000 guests through the brewery gates, this year’s event proved more popular than ever before and was host to some amazing Halloween fancy dress costumes by both the kids and the adults!
 The bar was in full flow from the beginning right to the end, and guests were able to sip on Hobgoblin or Hobgoblin Gold, with some Witches Brew and Frog Slime for the kids.